comevussor/Apache-Hive-queries-on-IMDB-open-database/HBase work on IMDB dataset.md

 `put 'judgement', 'tt001_001', 'opinion:vote', '8', 'opinion:comments', 'Good enough', 'meta:title', 'tt001', 'meta:date', '20181215'`

 This will append the new data without removing the previous one.
 Date stamping will ensure that at reading time, the updated data is loaded.

+## Query HBase

+* HBase shell
+* SQL
+  * Apache Phoenix will translate SQL into low level HBase api for OLTP commands BUT not OLAP otherwise aggregation will be done locally, not distributed => big problems out of memory.
+  * Hive for OLAP : Hiver does not handle the storage, we just create an external table with adequate columns (=> restrict freedom of creating columns)